-Manual deployment · Cloudflare for Teams documentation

 Manual deployment

-If you plan to direct your users to manually download and configure the WARP client, users will need to connect the client to your organization's Cloudflare for Teams instance.
+If you plan to direct your users to manually download and configure the WARP client, users will need to connect the client to your organization’s Cloudflare Zero Trust instance.

+Before you start, you will need to download and install the Cloudflare root certificate and provide it to your users.
+Users will also need to have the WARP client installed on their OS.
+Instructions on how to do this can be found here .

-End users will need to log in to Cloudflare for Teams by following these instructions:
+End users will need to log in to Cloudflare Zero Trust by following these instructions:

 - Click on the Cloudflare logo in the menu bar.